DarkWiiPlayer/restia/readme.md

 ### Development

+- Rewrite template loading to use a table and render on demand ;)
 - Rewrite template loading to use buffer and render instantly
-- Add executable for scaffolding, etc.
+- Add executable for scaffolding, running tests, starting a server, etc.
 - Switch to moonxml initializers
 - Add `ttable` function for more complex tables
 - Add `vtable` function for vertical tables